bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 Replace `<YOUR API ACCESS PASSCODE>` with your API passcode.

-If you wish to only retrieve information for your own account then the request would be
+If you wish to retrieve information for all of your sub-merchants then the request would be:

 ```shell
 curl --location --request GET 'https://api.na.bambora.com/v1/reports/merchants' \